-Estate planning is the process of putting a legal plan in place so that in the event of your death or disability, your affairs will be managed in accordance with your wishes and will be cost effective and efficient for your family.
+Estate planning is the process of putting a legal plan in place so that in the event of your death or disability, your affairs will be managed in accordance with your wishes and will save your family headache and money.

 - Electronic access to financial information: Logins for your banks, brokerage, investment and retirement accounts, credit cards, insurance, tax preparation software, financial software like Quickbooks.